hussein987/SDP-Assignment-2/Task-1/README.md

 The institutes are automatically saved.
 To load a previusly saved institute, just use the first command and add the institute and it will be automatically loaded.

+## Using Docker
+To build the image: `docker image build -t sdpy:1 .` To run the image: `docker run -i -t sdpy:1`